 A senior dog can make a wonderful companion if you are looking for a lower energy dog.
 It is, however, important to know that your senior dog needs special attention, more frequent veterinary check-ups, and is more likely to develop health problems that cost time and money to address.
 Unlike a puppy or adult dog, you must know that you will not have as many years with your senior dog.
 If you are willing to accept the responsibilities, consider adopting a senior dog.
 It can be one of the most compassionate things you can do for these precious creatures.

 Mixed breed dogs can become wonderful additions to your world.
 The combination of two or more dog breeds can often balance out their personalities and physical characteristics.
 Just be sure to expect the unexpected, especially if you adopt a “pound puppy.”
 There is no way of knowing exactly how your puppy will look when grown up, and you cannot really predict health problems.
 Many experts believe that mixed-breed dogs end up with fewer health problems than purebred dogs.
-Overall they tend to be good-natured and intelligent.
+Overall they tend to make great companions and are intelligent and one-of-a-kind.
 Plus, adopting a mixed-breed dog usually means you are saving that dog from euthanasia or a lonely shelter life!